ceejbot/jthoober/README.md

 ## TODO

-Pass more stuff from the hook event to the bash script. repo/refs/commit hash?
+Pass more stuff from the hook event to the bash script.
+Commit hash?
 Why not allow rules to be arbitrary node code?
 Or just define a handler API?
 But bash is so handy.

 Logging for js functions?